Mahomet Thomas Phillips: Biography

+He eventually enlisted in the Royal Field Artillery, attaining the rank of corporal.
+Phillips also undertook signalling training and on 15 July 1917 he qualified as a 'First Class Signaller'.

+Mahomet in the uniform of the Royal Field Artillery with signallers badge on left forearm.

 After the First World War, Phillips returned to his work as a sculptor; one of his first commissions was the war memorial in Sleaford, Lincolnshire, which was unveiled in 1922.
 He also worked on Hereford War Memorial in the same year.
 In 1923 he carved several grotesques including a falcon and a unicorn for St George's Chapel, Windsor Castle.
-The same year he and his son Lancelot, completed a reredos for the Cathedral of St John the Baptist in St John’s in Newfoundland.
+The same year he and his son Lancelot, completed a reredos for the Cathedral of St John the Baptist in St John's in Newfoundland.
 It took them 2,779 hours to create.

 From the 1920s he worked for Bowman & Sons in Stamford.
 In 1920 he worked with them on the Grantham War Memorial in St Wulfram's churchyard.
 He became head of sculpting at Bowman & Sons and is credited with works in the cathedrals of Bradford, Chelmsford, Southwark, Manchester and Peterborough.
 In 1925 he worked on a memorial at Silverdale, Lancashire, to Helen Currer Briggs, a former Lady Mayoress of Leeds, who instigated Leeds Poor Children's Holiday Camp Association.
 In 1926 Phillips designed and carved the new screen in St Martin's Church, Stamford.

 Phillips died on 7 June 1943 and is buried with his wife Mary in Stamford Cemetery.